reslp/reproducibility-workshop/day-1/exercise-3-data-organization.rst

     A quick recapitulation of the proposed structure:

-    bin			contains scripts and execuables for performing different analyses data		contains all raw-data
+    bin			contains scripts and executables for performing different analyses data		contains all raw-data
     results		contains analyses results.
 Ideally within subdirectories. tmp			Location of temporary files.
 The "playground" of your project